nocke/jekyll.nocke.de/_pages/work_EN.md

   src="/img/frank-nocke/frank-nocke-portrait-strandweg.jpg"
 %}

-Having said that, I still have a small ‚pet projekt’ on github, so far with the rather straight name [`photocmd`](https://github.com/nocke/photocmd){:target="_blank"}.
-It's meant to help on sort & delete huge bulks of shot images…
+Having said that, I still have a small ‚pet projekt’ on github, so far by the rather dry name [`photocmd`](https://github.com/nocke/photocmd){:target="_blank"}.
+It's meant to help on sort & delete huge bulks of shot images… (so far I got the inner logic and the test harness, jay!)